 Senate Plan Would Double Senior Citizen Property Tax Rebates

-The State closed out the 2006-07 fiscal year with $431 million more in tax collections than was estimated in the SFY 2007-08 Executive Budget that was released January 31, 2007.
+The state closed out the 2006-07 fiscal year with $431 million more in tax collections than was estimated in the SFY 2007-08 Executive Budget that was released January 31, 2007.
 This was $331 million more than the $100 million in additional revenues agreed to in the consensus forecast on March 5, 2007.
-The Senate Finance Committee’s February estimate of total tax collections for the 2006-07 fiscal year was on target, far closer than the estimates of the Division of the Budget and the Assembly.
-These additional funds would be used to increase property tax rebate checks for senior citizens.
+The Senate Finance Committee’s February estimate of total tax collections for the 2006-07 fiscal year was on target, far closer than the estimates of the Division of the Budget and the assembly.
+The additional funds would be used to increase property tax rebate checks for senior citizens.

-In his Executive Budget, the Governor proposed a total of $1.5 billion for property tax relief through an expansion of the STAR program.
-The additional $200 million in property tax relief being proposed by the Senate would bring total property tax relief up to the number originally proposed in the Executive Budget.
+In his executive budget, the governor proposed a total of $1.5 billion for property tax relief through an expansion of the STAR program.
+The additional $200 million in property tax relief being proposed by the senate would bring total property tax relief up to the number originally proposed by the governor.